 St George's Day

-2021: sadly we have to cancel our St George's Celebrations again this year due to the ongoing uncertainty with Covid19 regulations.
+2021: sadly we have to cancel our St George's Celebrations again this year whilst we are still under Covid19 regulations.

 The annual St. George's Day celebrations are held in Pinner Village High Street on a Sunday in April close to St George's Day.
 The picturesque High Street is closed to traffic for the day and transformed into a family friendly venue for celebrating the patron saint of England, St George.